FAQ

 Answer:

 Regardless of the irrigation system you choose, a separate water meter avoids sanitary sewer fees for water used for irrigation.
 There is no charge for additional water meters or their installation.
 In order to serve all of our customers equitably, however, the West Des Moines Water Works charges a water supply connection fee for both outside faucets only and installed irrigation systems.
-Generally, the one-time water supply connection fee for portable irrigation systems which obtain water from outside faucets only is $460.
-For installed systems in a typical single-family dwelling, the one-time water supply connection fee is generally $700.
-Your fee will be calculated based on the square footage of the irrigated area and the average rainfall rate measured in inches per hour.
-The maximum flow rate will used to compute the size of your water meter.
+Generally, the one-time water supply connection fee for portable irrigation systems which obtain water from outside faucets is $460.
+For installed systems in a typical single-family dwelling, the one-time water supply connection fee is $770.
+Nearly all new single family irrigation system can be handled by a ¾ inch water meter.
 These fees take into account the additional water volume delivered to your home or business.
 Higher fees apply for larger lots.
-For more details, please call the West Des Moines Water Works at (515)222-3460.
-In addition to your regular water usage fees, a basic service charge that is dependant upon meter size will be added to your bill each month.
+For more details, please call the West Des Moines Water Works at (515) 222-3460.
+In addition to your regular water usage fees, a basic service charge that is dependent upon meter size will be added to your bill each month.
 Though you’ll receive a separate statement for each meter, you can pay both bills with one check to the West Des Moines Water Works each month.

 Top